Adjunct Sociologist of Education

 Master of Arts (Creative Writing), University of Adelaide

-Bachelor of Arts, Flinders University of South Australia
+Bachelor of Arts (Majoring in Sociology), Flinders University of South Australia

 2020: College of Education, Psychology and Social Work Excellence in Teaching Award (Critical Indigenous Pedagogies)